-Unfortunetly, and for unforeseen reasons the municipality could not continue its support for the plan and forbid the use of loud noise in order not to bother the neighbours.
-A small group of Palestinians and Internationals stayed for the whole night to monitor the settlers behavior.
-At 6 am the next morning the last 8 settlers voluntarily left the hilltop.
+Unfortunately and for unforeseen reasons, the municipality could not continue its support for the plan and forbid the use of loud noise in order not to bother the neighbours.
+A small group of Palestinians and internationals stayed for the whole night to monitor the settlers’ behavior.
+At 6.00 the next morning the last 8 settlers voluntarily left the hilltop.
 During the night the handful of soldiers merely went up the hill with the settlers and blocked the road, solely allowing people to go home.
 For most of the night only two soldiers were present in the jeep stationed on the road.
-Due to the presence of the settlers the first days of the Paidia summercamp for children had to be cancelled.
+Due to the presence of the settlers the first days of the Paidia summer camp for children had to be cancelled.

-In the afternoon Palestinians and Internationals gathered to respond to the newest wave of racist graffiti.
-This time the creative response is not only painting over the buildings but paper-marcheeing the walls and graffiti with Newspapers.
+In the afternoon Palestinians and internationals gathered to respond to the newest wave of racist graffiti.
+This time the creative response is not only painting over the buildings but papier-macheeing the walls and graffiti with newspapers.
 The mixture with which they were pasted on the buildings of flour and water also included sugar.
-The sugar and the juice that was sprinkled in the buildings later was intended to attract loads of mosquitoes in order to make the settlers planned sleepover stingy.
+The sugar and juice that was sprinkled in the buildings was intended to later attract mosquitoes in order to make the settlers planned sleepover unpleasant.

 11.07.08: Settlers take the Hilltop while Palestinians and Internationals are prohibited from moving up

-At 10 o’clock 50-60 Palestinians and Internationals gather at the Public Park as settlers had announced to come to Oush Grab today and to spend the night on Monday.
-The army has already blocked the road to the way up the hill, but when asked it grants permission to the group to move up the hill and see the graffiti that has been done for 10 minutes.
+At 10.00 50-60 Palestinians and internationals gathered at the Public Park as settlers had announced to come to Oush Grab and spend the night on Monday.
+The army had already blocked the road to the way up the hill but when asked, it granted permission to the group to move up the hill and see the graffiti that had been done for 10 minutes.

-At about 10.30-11.00 approximately 60 settlers arrive and the Israeli army escorts the settlers up the hill.
-The 50 to 60 internationals present at the public park go to the roadblock and ask for an explanation.
-The soldiers answer that the settlers have permission to be up the hill.
-After about three hours the settlers leave without any pressure by the military.
-Again, we find the military structures covered in racist graffiti.
+At about 10.30-11.00 approximately 60 settlers arrived and the Israeli army escorted the settlers up the hill.
+The 50 to 60 internationals present at the public park went to the roadblock and asked for an explanation.
+The soldiers answered that the settlers had permission to be up the hill.
+After about three hours the settlers left without any pressure by the military.
+Again, we found the military structures covered in racist graffiti.

 13.06.08: Oush Grab Grand Tour

-Four NGO’s and the Beit Sahour Municipality organized the Oush Grab Grand Tour in order to inform people about the area, its history, importance and purpose.
+Four NGOs and the Beit Sahour Municipality organized the Oush Grab Grand Tour in order to inform people about the area, its history, importance and purpose.
 The day started out with introductory talks.
-The AIC spoke about the political importance of the site, Paidia informed the people present of the social function of the park and environment, the Palestine Wildlife Society emphasized the importance of the flora and fauna in the area and Decolonizing Architecture spoke about alternative ways to find new meanings for the structures of occupation such as the old military base on the top of the hill.
-After this the group moved on to tour the area, see the old military structures and meanwhile make an alternative tour path with materials from the environment.
+The AIC spoke about the political importance of the site and Paidia informed the people present of the social function of the park and environment.
+The Palestine Wildlife Society emphasized the importance of the flora and fauna in the area and Decolonizing Architecture spoke about alternative ways to find new meanings for the structures of occupation such as the old military base on the top of the hill.
+After this, the group moved on to tour the area, see the old military structures and make an alternative tour path with materials from the environment.
 Unfortunately, two soldiers appeared to the scene and ordered us to stop the activities even though they were purely environmentally and disturbing nobody.